MicrosoftDocs/learn/learn-pr/advocates/nodejs-files/includes/7-exercise-creating-files-and-directories.md

+The "fs" module in Node.js lets you create new files and directories programmatically.

 So far you've created a robust command-line application in Node.js that can read any folder structure that it's given to find any files with a `.json` extension.
 You'll need to read those files summarize the data in them and then write the totals to a new file in a new directory called "salesTotals".

 In this exercise, you'll create the "salesTotals" directory and "totals.txt" file where the sales totals will eventually go.

 ## Create the "salesTotals" directory